Enhancing Table Reasoning with Deterministic Table-State Rewards: Theoretical Properties

-\begin{proof} Let $S_k = Emb(D_k)$ denote the textual encoding of the table at step $k$, and let $Q$ denote the token sequence of the query.
+\begin{proof} Let $S_k = Enc(T_k)$ denote the textual encoding of the table at step $k$ (following the specification in Section~\ref{sec:textual-encoding}), and let $Q$ denote the token sequence of the query.
 We model each tool step as an operator that may (i) remove query-irrelevant content or (ii) derive new query-relevant information under correct and successful execution:

 where $\Pi_k$ either removes tokens independent of $Q$ or appends derived tokens that are functionally determined by existing table entries and relevant to $Q$.
 Now consider the representation length $L_k := |S_k|$ and overlap $c_k := \mathrm{LCS}(Q,S_k)$.
 Define the stepwise increments